mlip-cmu/book/11-automating-the-pipeline.md

 <figcaption>

-Community citizen science project [SmellPGH](https://smellpgh.org/) provides a mobile application to the interested general public to record air pollution data, which is used as one of multiple data sources in the project.
+Community citizen science project [SmellPGH](https://smellpgh.org/) provides a mobile application to the interested general public to record air pollution data, which is used as one of multiple data sources in the project. <span title="Online-only figure; not part of the printed book.">[Online-only figure.]</span>

 </figcaption>
 </figure>